Hurlstone Park: Houses

 West-ward view of the inlet known as "Boat Harbour".

 East-ward view of Cooks River taken from the Foord Street footbridge.

 Hurlstone Park has a range of period homes.
-It is generally a low-rise residential area with maintained family homes and larger back-yards, with tree-lined streets, and small parks and playgrounds.
+It is generally a low-rise residential area with well-maintained family homes and larger back-yards, with tree-lined streets, and small parks and playgrounds.
 Older shop façades, some with original features make up the small shopping strip.
 There is an increasing number of high-rise units in the suburb mostly along Canterbury and New Canterbury Roads.